Mils-1/Stackathon-Reddit-Comment-Sentiment-Analyzer/README.md

 # Stackathon-Reddit-Comment-Sentiment-Analyzer

-The purpose of this project is to produce a chrome extension that analyzes and displays a sentiment value/weight of reddit comments right in the DOM of reddit threads.
+This chrome extension will provide the user with a semantic analysis of the comments for a particular reddit thread.

+Just click the SA icon in the toolbar to see the results.